Government plans for our data

 Already:

-- patient data held by the Department of Health and Social Care have been sold or otherwise made accessible to giant pharmaceutical and technology companies
+- patients’ data held by the Department of Health and Social Care have been sold or otherwise made accessible to giant pharmaceutical and technology companies.

-- initiatives such as care.data and ‘GPdataGrab’ have attempted to trawl patients’ GP records without their explicit consent and without making it clear that patients had a right to ‘opt out’.
+- initiatives such as care.data and ‘GPdataGrab’ have attempted to trawl patients’ GP records and extract data without explicit consent and without making it clear that patients had a right to ‘opt out’.

-Now there are signs that government is intent on further increasing commercial access and reducing existing safeguards, for instance by weakening legislation such as the Data Protection Act (2018).
+Now, the government is intent on further increasing commercial access and reducing existing data safeguards by reintroducing the Data Protection and Digital Information Bill (No 2).

-The implications of this ‘data grab’ include, but also go beyond, the potential distress or harm that undermining individuals’ privacy may cause.
-For example, the privatisation of health data will enable interested corporations and governments to instigate an international ‘data race’ to develop ‘AI super-power status’ (UK AI strategy 2021).
-This would be at the expense of any plans for a global ‘data solidarity’ that would promote the use of data for public good.
+This ‘data grab’ has implications that include, but also go beyond, the loss of patients’ trust and the potential distress or harm that undermining individuals’ privacy may cause.
+For example, the privatisation of health data will encourage interested corporations and governments to enter an international ‘data race’ to develop ‘AI super-power status’.
+This development would be at the expense of any plans for a global ‘data solidarity’ that would promote the use of data for public good.

 All this means that the appropriation of our data should be resisted as actively as the privatisation of our NHS.